Damerian00/miroMocksite/README.md

 # miroMocksite
-A mock website based off the original site that I made which features BootStrap, JS, and somce custom CSS.
+A mock website based off the original site that I made which features BootStrap, JS, and some custom CSS.